Tachyon-Sonics/ChaosCastle/README.md

 The other settings are quite advanced and usually better left to defaults.

-Once started, the title screen appears.
+Once started, the title screen of the game appears.
 Note that the explanation text in the title screen is still exactly that of the original Amiga game, and basically explains how to use the numeric pad of the keyboard to control the main character.

 However, Gamepads are fully supported on Windows, macOS and Linux, as well as keyboards without numeric pad.
 See the **Controls** section below.